Hulkstance/Hangfire.Analytics.ApplicationInsights/README.md

 # How it Works

-Under the hood, `Hangfire.Analytics.ApplicationInsights` uses a Hangfire server filter to intercept job executions.
-This filter then communicates with Application Insights to log telemetry data.
-You can then use the Application Insights dashboard to query and analyze this data for more insights into your job execution patterns.
+Under the hood, all processes in Hangfire are implemented with the Chain of Responsibility pattern, so they can be intercepted. `Hangfire.Analytics.ApplicationInsights` uses an `IServerFilter` to intercept `OnPerforming` and `OnPerformed`.
+This allows us to extend the original functionality with our logic that communicates telemetry data to Application Insights.
+The telemetry data can then be queried and analyzed in the Azure Portal.

 # Contributing